wagov/wasocshared/docs/guidelines/e8-assessment.md

 centrally logged.</td>
 <td>Request event logs that should have been generated for typical activities associated
 with the use of a privileged account, such as logging onto a system.
-Discuss whether event logs are stored locally or centrally.
+Discuss whether event logs are stored locally or centrally.<br>
 Note, organisations that are comfortable that certain events have a high probability of being legitimate may choose to filter them out as part of their centralised collection in order to simplify event log analysis and reduce storage requirements.</td>